If you have a garden, you’ve likely wrestled with the eternal question: How much water do my plants really need?

 So now you’ve got an actual number to work with—how do you deliver this amount of water to your plants in the most effective way?

-When you water deeply—that is, applying water slowly and thoroughly so it saturates the soil—you encourage the roots to travel deeper, where there’s more moisture and more nutrients.
+When you water deeply—that is, applying water slowly and thoroughly so it saturates the soil—you encourage the roots to travel deeper, where they better anchor the plant and have more moisture and nutrients.
 And then you water again only when the first few inches of soil feel dry.

 This might mean watering deeply two to three times per week, depending on the season and current weather conditions.
 So take the number of gallons recommended by the calculator and divide by 2 or 3 to get the precise amount of water your plants need per watering session (whether you do it by hand with a garden hose or a watering can, use a sprinkler system, or automate with drip irrigation).